Syrian Army Says Rockets Struck Military Bases In Hama And Aleppo Countryside

-The Syrian army said “enemy” rockets had struck military bases in Aleppo and Hama countryside, Reuters news agency reported today.
+The Syrian army announced that “enemy” rockets had struck military bases in Aleppo and Hama countryside, Reuters news agency reported today.

-This was announced on Syria’s state television channel.
+The attack was announced on Syria’s state television channel.
 An army source was quoted in a newsflash, briefly affirming that several bases had been struck.

 “Syria is being exposed to a new aggression with some military bases in rural Hama and Aleppo hit with enemy rockets.”